galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >   > ### {% icon question %} Questions
 >   >
 >   > 1.
 How many species does your dataset take into account ?(CSV dataset with several species)
->   >
+>   > 2.
+What are their names ?
 >   >    <details>
 >   >    <summary>Click to view answers</summary>
 >   >    <ol type="1">
 >   >    1.
 The dataset contains informations on 2 different species.
+>   >    2.
+Their names are "Pyronia tithonus" and	"Aglais io".
 >    >    </details>